kyma-project/kyma/docs/04-operation-guides/operations/evnt-01-enable-kyma-with-jetstream.md

        ╰──────┴─────────────┴─────────────────────┴──────────┴───────┴──────────────╯
       ```

-5. Recreate the [function](../../02-get-started/04-trigger-workload-with-event.md#create-a-function).
-The stream should no longer contain any undelivered messages and the event should be delivered.
-You can verify it as shown [here](../../02-get-started/04-trigger-workload-with-event.md#verify-the-event-delivery).
+5. Recreate your [Function](../../02-get-started/04-trigger-workload-with-event.md#create-a-function).
+The stream no longer contains any undelivered messages and the event is delivered.
+Follow the [tutorial](../../02-get-started/04-trigger-workload-with-event.md#verify-the-event-delivery) to verify the event delivery.